-The reinforced concrete beam analysed here formed part of an experimental investigation undertaken by Duddeck et al [3].
+The reinforced concrete beam analysed here formed part of an experimental investigation undertaken by Duddeck et al [2].
 Under load the beam exhibits both flexural and shearing deformation, and progressses from a well distributed cracking pattern to a local material failure under the loads and at the middle support.
-The beam has been used as a benchmark test by many research workers in the field of nonlinear concrete analysis [4].
+The beam has been used as a benchmark test by many research workers in the field of nonlinear concrete analysis [1,2,3].

-Figure (4) shows the load deflection responses obtained from linear and nonlinear analyses of the beam.
-Figure (5) shows contours of principal stress at the initial loading stage and clearly demonstrates the areas of tensile stress.
-Figure (6) shows the progression of the cracks through the section of the beam as the load is increased.
+- Figure 4 shows the load-deflection responses obtained from nonlinear analyses of the beam, which compared well against experimental recordings and a theoretical yieldline analysis. - 2.
+Analyses with concrete models 109 and 119 show a stable numerical performance under a tight convergence tolerance (residual norm RDNORM = 0.1 %).
+This is an improvement over earlier concrete models (models 82 and 84) that needed looser convergence tolerances, and which took a larger number of iterations in stages approaching structural failure. - Figure 5 shows contours of the major principal stress at the initial loading stage and clearly demonstrates the areas of tensile stress. - 4.
+Figure 6 onwards show the progression of the cracks through the section of the beam as the load is increased.